 In Australia hard rock producers have had great success bringing on new production.
 So much so, that the price of spodumene concentrate (6%) (used as feedstock for lithium hydroxide) is down 60%+.
 There will be meaningful downsizing of hard rock operations in Australia.
 Non-producing juniors are having, and will continue to have, a very challenging time as existing producers cut costs and streamline operations.

 Taken together, south American brine projects coming online much slower than expected, and the curtailment or cancelation of several hard rock projects; these factors open a window of opportunity for non-traditional / unconventional lithium projects.
 At the very least, industry dynamics suggest higher lithium prices in the 2020s, possibly meaningfully higher.

 Renewed interest in non-brine / non-hard rock lithium sources

 Circling back to Cypress’ recent news, readers may recall that the company announced positive results (see press releases in Feb. & July) from the first two phases of its PFS-stage metallurgical program.
 On Aug.
 29, the company reported another milestone; a commercially viable process was identified, based on filtration, to deal with the separation of clay particles from leach solutions.

-This achievement should enhance the project economics and lead to improved, more efficient recoveries.
+This achievement should enhance project economics and lead to improved, more efficient recoveries.
 Equally important is the more effective use of sulphuric acid (a large component of op-ex).
-These changes have been deemed, “significant” and have been incorporated into the PFS.
+These changes have been deemed by management as, “significant” and have been incorporated into the PFS.